-Just because your friend doesn't appear to be answering you doesn't mean he or she is necessarily angry with you.
-It's very easy to let your mind wander into a dark place when you imagine that your friend is mad, but until you hear from them you don't know for sure.
+Just because your friend doesn't appear to be talking to you doesn't mean they're necessarily over you completely.
+It's super-easy to let your mind wander to a dark place, but until you hear from them you won't know for sure.
 So give your friend a bit of time to respond—and don't panic.